 "Culture is a complex topic.
 Running a global organisation is therefore by definition complex.
 Huib combines his decades worth of experience in strategic cultural training, consulting and coaching with our research based approach to culture, resulting in concrete case studies enabling you to simplify global business complexity while retaining maximum local impact."

 Egbert Schram, Group CEO, Hofstede Insights

 Huib has been an inspiration throughout my career.
-He prepared me for many of my postings abroad, trained many of teams I had the privilege of being the manager of and shared with me his enormous knowledge and insights how to be respectful and successful in an international environment.
-This book is a must read for everyone that works abroad or does business with other cultures.
+He prepared me for many of my postings abroad, trained many of the teams I had the privilege of being the manager of and shared with me his enormous knowledge and insights on how to be respectful and successful in an international environment.
+This book is a must-read for everyone that works abroad or does business with other cultures.

 Jens Schulte-Bockum, Chief Operating Officer, MTN Group

 "Does your manager tell you what to do or merely has a consultative voice?
 How important is the consensus among peers vs. the speed of execution?
 We all answer these and dozens of other questions differently depending on the cultures where we were raised and taught.
 What we may attribute to shortcomings of our employees or bosses may represent a deeper clash of tradition embedded in us from early in life.
 After working in Russia, America and the Netherlands, managing projects in Japan and China, serving on boards for UK and Cyprus companies, interacting with colleagues and customers from over hundred countries, I cannot overestimate the importance of Huib’s work.
 His book is a must for anyone working with people from other cultures and a great reading for those who don’t but want to understand the world better."